-Operating funds available for corporate use were \$1,142 million and \$836 million at December 31, 2022 and December 31, 2021, respectively, and are reported in Cash and cash equivalents and Short-term investments.
-Of the total balances, \$115 million and \$160 million were restricted to its use as of December 31, 2022 and December 31, 2021, respectively.
-Funds held on behalf of clients and insurers were \$6.4 billion and \$6.1 billion at December 31, 2022 and December 31, 2021, respectively, and are reported in Fiduciary assets.
+Operating funds available for corporate use were \$1,142 million at December 31, 2022 and are reported in Cash and cash equivalents and Short-term investments.
+Of the total balance, \$115 million was restricted to its use as of December 31, 2022.
+Funds held on behalf of clients and insurers were \$6.4 billion at December 31, 2022 and are reported in Fiduciary assets.
 We also carry an investment portfolio of other long-term investments.
-As of December 31, 2022 and December 31, 2021, respectively, these long-term investments had a carrying value of \$60 million and \$64 million, respectively.
+As of December 31, 2022, these long-term investments had a carrying value of \$60 million.
 Adverse changes in interest rates, performance, and counterparty credit quality, including default, could reduce the value of these funds and investments, thereby adversely affecting our financial condition or results.
 We may experience reduced investment earnings on our cash and short-term investments of fiduciary and operating funds if the yields on investments deemed to be low risk fall below their current levels, or if negative yields on deposits or investments are experienced, as we have experienced in Japan and certain jurisdictions in the E.U.
 On the other hand, higher interest rates could result in a higher discount rate used by investors to value our future cash flows thereby resulting in a lower valuation of the Company.
-In addition, during times of stress in the banking industry, counterparty risk can quickly escalate, potentially resulting in substantial losses for us as a result of our cash or other investments with such counterparties, as well as substantial losses for us as a result of our cash or other investments with such counterparties, as well as substantial losses for us cash or other investments with such counterparties, as well as substantial losses for us cash or other investments with such counterparties, as well as substantial losses for us cas
+In addition, during times of stress in the banking industry, counterparty risk can quickly escalate, potentially resulting in substantial losses for us as a result of our cash or other investments with such counterparties, as well as substantial losses for our clients and the insurance companies with which we work.